royxlead/auto-researcher-python/README.md

     *   **Quantitative Enforcement:** Rejects drafts that lack specific numbers/data.
     *   **Feedback Loop:** Triggers revisions if the quality score drops below the threshold (configurable via Strictness setting).

-**Real-time Updates:** The backend streams events (SSE) to the frontend, allowing you to watch the agents transition between states (Researching → Drafting → Critiquing) live.
+**Real-time Updates:** The backend streams events (SSE) to the frontend, allowing you to watch the agents transition between states (Researching → Drafting → Critiquing) live via a high-tech dashboard.

 ---